BuzyU/gyaanchand_Voice_BY_Murf_AI/README.md

 - **Conversation Memory** - Remembers your name, location, and conversation context
 - **9 Natural Voices** - Choose from a variety of US and British English voices
 - **Smart Interruptions** - Naturally interrupt the AI mid-response
-- **Streaming Audio** - Audio starts playing before the full response is generated
+- **Parallel Streaming Audio** - Audio starts playing before the full response is generated using Chunk technique

 ### 🚀 Technical Highlights
 - **WebSocket Architecture** - Real-time bidirectional communication